Skip to content

 AppImage

-You can get the latest AppImage here.
+You can get the latest AppImage (for the x86_64 platform) here.
 This would install levior in ~/.local/bin:

 curl -L -o ~/.local/bin/levior https://gitlab.com/cipres/levior/-/releases/continuous-master/downloads/levior-latest-x86_64.AppImage